Mohit-Pala/QT-theme-editor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

+# How to use

+Clone this github repo using `Git clone`

+Install npm

+Install angular `npm install @angular/cli`

+Run `npm install` to get other dependencies

+run ``

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.